 Information on the number of businesses in Southampton is available from the UK Business: Activity, Size and Location annual data release from the Office for National Statistics (ONS) and from the annual ONS Business Demography dataset.
 Both datasets are produced from an extract taken from the Inter Departmental Business Register (IDBR) which represents the businesses registered with HM Revenue and Customs (HMRC) for VAT and/or Pay As You Earn (PAYE).
 The former examines the business population at the end of the financial year (snapshot), whilst the latter considers all businesses that were ‘active’ at any point during the year.

 The ONS UK Business data tends to be used to examine trends in the number of businesses in the city, whilst the ONS Business Demography data is used to examine new business start-ups and business survival rates in line with ONS guidance.
-It is important to note that datasets for Southampton were impacted by multiple business registrations to a single postcode in 2019 and 2020, which explains the large decline seen in the recent years in the number of businesses and births.
+It is important to note that datasets for Southampton were impacted by multiple business registrations to a single postcode in 2019 and 2020, which explains the large decline seen in these years in the number of businesses and births.
 More detailed information on this issue has been published by the Office for National Statistics.

-Furthermore, business density (per head of population) remains significantly lower in Southampton than the England average (440 per 10,000 working age population, compared to 660).
+Furthermore, business density (per head of population) remains significantly lower in Southampton than the England average (421 per 10,000 working age population, compared to 653).
 This may be reflective of the local industry profile (large public sector employers) and the large student population in Southampton.
 However, it may also be reflective of the lack of suitable premises for new businesses in the city, as total business floorspace has declined by -17.2% between 2000/01 and 2022/23.

-There were 1,425 business births in Southampton during 2022, translating to a rate of 82.2 per 10,000 working age population.
-This represents an increase of +4.8% (+65) compared to the previous year.
-Although, the birth rate in 2022 remains lower but not significantly than the national average (83.7 per 10,000 working age population).
+There were 1,005 business births in Southampton during 2023, translating to a rate of 57.1 per 10,000 working age population.
+This represents a decline of -29.5% (-420) compared to the previous year.
+The birth rate in 2023 is significantly lower than the national average (77.7 per 10,000 working age population).

-In 2022, there were 1,415 business deaths in Southampton, which is an increase of +5.6% (+75) compared to the previous year.
-Again, this has likely been impacted by multiple business registrations in 2019 and 2020, given that there was a consistent decline in business deaths between 2016 and 2019.
-93.4% of businesses formed in 2021 survived at least 1 year, which is similar to the national average (93.5%).
-Longer-term business survival appears to have improved in Southampton; 40.1% of businesses formed in 2017 survived 5 years, which is higher than the national average (39.4%).
+In 2023, there were 1,175 business deaths in Southampton, which is a decrease of -17.0% (-240) compared to the previous year.
+The death rate in 2023 is significantly lower than the national average (66.8 per 10,000 working age population, compared to 76).
+92.3% of businesses formed in 2022 survived at least 1 year, which is similar to the national average (92.4%).
+Longer-term business survival in Southampton shows that 33.1% of businesses formed in 2018 survived 5 years, which is lower than the national average (39.4%).
 However, challenges brought about by Brexit, the coronavirus pandemic and recent economic uncertainty could continue to create obstacles for business survival going forwards.

 Further data on business and enterprise in Southampton can be found in the interactive Power BI dashboard linked below.
 The dashboard allows the user to interact with a range of economic data to help better understand different aspects of the city’s economy.
 Further information, including a range of relevant reports and datasets can also be found in the resources section at the bottom of the page.